 A Naturally Built List

 The first tip for anyone who wishes to have an email list that’s going to produce real results is to avoid the temptation to buy lists.
 Resist the urge to purchase email lists for marketing.
-While naturally building an email list will take more time, the quality of a list like this will make a big difference when it comes to your ROI.
+While naturally building an email marketing automation list will take more time, the quality of a list like this will make a big difference when it comes to your ROI.
 Rather than purchasing email lists for marketing, email lists can be naturally created by reaching out to existing customers to create a list made up of people already interested in what you have to offer.

 A Source of Personalized Information

 Think of the emails you send out via your various email marketing lists as personalized sources of information.
 The process of receiving an email is, in itself, personal.
 After all, you’re going into someone’s “personal space” online known as their inbox.

 So, if you’re going to be that person with someone, you might as well make the content you deliver personalized to the recipients’ interests.
 Do this by creating a list segmented (divided into several smaller lists sent to different recipients) based on:

 - Geography (especially effective for brick-and-mortar businesses running email marketing campaigns)

 - Industry and job title (for business-to-business email campaigns)

 - Buying frequency

 Email marketing lists are a content-driven form of engagement that can increase interactions with your brand.
 One of the most effective ways to steadily add new recipients to your email list is by using your content to encourage new sign-ups.